JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/JAVA Interview Q.md

 **Encapsulation** is a concept in Object Oriented Programming for combining properties and methods in a single unit.
 Encapsulation helps programmers to follow a modular approach for software development as each object has its own set of methods and variables and serves its functions independent of other objects.
 Encapsulation also serves data hiding purpose.

 ### JVM
-#### 1) What is difference between JDK,JRE and JVM?
+#### 1) Explain the difference between JRE, JDK, JVM, and JIT.
+* **JRE** is an abbreviation of Java Runtime Environment that consist of sets of files needed by JVM throughout the runtime.
-**JVM** is an acronym for Java Virtual Machine, it is an abstract machine which provides the runtime environment in which java bytecode can be executed.
-It is a specification.
-JVMs are available for many hardware and software platforms (so JVM is platform dependent).
+* **JVM** is an abbreviation of Java Virtual Machine which delivers the runtime environment for collected Java Bytecode.
+JVM is in control of the conversion of the bytecode into machine-readable code.

-**JRE** stands for Java Runtime Environment.
-It is the implementation of JVM.

-**JDK** is an acronym for Java Development Kit.
-It physically exists.
-It contains JRE + development tools.
+* **JDK** is an abbreviation for Java Development Kit which contains JRE including development tools for the purpose of development.
+JDK is required to write and execute a Java code.
+* **JIT** is an abbreviation of Just in Time compilation, and this helps to improve the performance of Java application by converting Java bytecode into native code when they cross a certain threshold, i.e. the mostly hot code is transformed into native code.

 ### Modifiers
 * The access modifiers in Java specifies the accessibility or scope of a field, method, constructor, or class.
 We can change the access level of fields, constructors, methods, and class by applying the access modifier on it.